collective/rapido.plone/README.rst

     http://localhost:8080/Plone/@@rapido/myapp/forms/simpleform

-It works fine, but where is our Plone site??
+It works fine, but where is our Plone site now??

 Inserting a form in a Plone page
 ================================